 Lupine Skelly: Absolutely.
 You know, it’s interesting when we look back like 15 years, there’s always disruption, right?
 There are always concerns and uncertainty.
 I feel like every year we have some new uncertainty that we’re calling out.
 But what stands out to me is that these parents make it happen for their children and they want them to be in the best position they can going into the new school year.
 It’s pretty apparent that our consumers and the retailers as well are extremely resilient in the way they address these uncertainties.

 Tanya Ott: Lupine.
 Alex, it’s been great talking to you today.
 Thank you so much for joining us.

 Alex Vaz: Thank you.
 And happy shopping.

-Tanya Ott: Alex Vaz is a senior manager is the Cyber practice, focused on retail and consumer products for Deloitte & Touche LLP.
-Lupine Skelly leads research into retail, wholesale, and distribution at Deloitte Services LP’s Consumer Industry Center.
+Tanya Ott: Alex Vaz is a senior manager is the Cyber practice, focussed on retail and consumer products for Deloitte & Touche LLP.
+Lupine Skelly leads research into retail, wholesale and distribution at Deloitte Services LP’s Consumer Industry Center.

 The annual back-to-school and back-to-college shopping surveys are chock full of data—lots of graphics, lots of numbers.
 It’s a virtual playbook for retailers and you can find it all at deloitte.com/insights.

 And, just a reminder, you can use your devices for more than just shopping.
 Your smart speaker can play the podcast.
 With Alexa, just say “play or open” and with Google Assistant, it’s “talk to.”

 And when you download the Deloitte Insights app, you can get all of our podcasts, plus lots of other news and information, right there.
 Search for “Deloitte Insights” in the app store of your choice.

 I’m Tanya Ott.
 We’ll see you back here in about two weeks.